• Skip to primary navigation

 Crispy smashed fingerling potatoes topped with chopped parsley on parchment paper.

-Everything!
-Crispy potatoes make a great side dish for any meal.
+These are a fantastic side dish for so many things.
 Here are a few of my favorites:

 • Marinated Bavette Steak or Garlic Herb Crusted Eye of Round Roast Beef